Benimautner/maia-ds2-bluetooth-socket/README.md

   - Open a bluetooth connection to the Amplifier from your Raspberry:
     - Either using the GUI or using rfcomm
+    - a more detailed explanation for rfcomm will come eventually.

   - Run the example and check if it is working.